4-Week TEFL Course in Chiang Mai, Thailand

 Minimum 18 years of age.

 Proficient in all aspects of English.
-(Non-native speakers may need to show TOEIC, TOEFL or IELTS score or attend an interview.)
+(Non-native speakers will need a minimum IELTS score of 6.5 or equivalent.)

 Secondary education to pre-university level and able to complete an intensive university-level course.